coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/corechaindb-network-on-kubernetes.rst

 Multi Site: Multiple Azure Kubernetes Clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the multi site deployment of a BigchainDB network with geographically dispersed nodes, we need to replicate the :doc:`deployment steps for each node <node-on-kubernetes>` N number of times, N being the number of participants in the network.
+For the multi site deployment of a corechaindb network with geographically dispersed nodes, we need to replicate the :doc:`deployment steps for each node <node-on-kubernetes>` N number of times, N being the number of participants in the network.